SchweizerischeBundesbahnen/sbb-ml-models/converter/onnx/ONNXConversion.md

 ## YOLOv5 (PyTorch) to ONNX format conversion

-**Supported models**: The conversion is supported for models of Yolov5 v4.0 and v5.0 with size S, S6, M, M6, L, L6 and X, X6, as well as N, N6 for v6.0.
+**Supported models**: The conversion is supported for models of Yolov5 and Yolov8 with all sizes.
-The detection Yolov5 models is supported; the classification and segmentation model are not.
+The detection and segmentation Yolov5 and Yolov8 models are both supported; the classification or pose models are not.

 **Supported types**: The converter supports the 3 types, float32, float16 int8.